AWS-Amazon Web Services Cloud Practitioner

 The first one there, is to make sure that the stakeholders and your

 senior management or senior leaders are aligned.
-Now, this may require you to inform and educate your senior
+Now, this may require you to inform and educate your

 management on what your stakeholder requirements are, and making sure